On the moderate deviation principles in the sparse multi-type Erd\H{o}s R\'enyi random graph: Introduction and Main results

 \subsection{Outline of the paper}

-The rest of the paper is organised as follows.
-In Section~\ref{sec:cpp}, we define the multi-dimensional compound Poisson process that we will use to study the random graph $G_n$.
-We also re-state our main results in term of this process.
-In Section~\ref{sec:connect}, we give the asymptotic behaviours of this process as $n$ tends to infinity.
-In section~\ref{sec:mdpcpp}, we show the moderate deviation principles for this compound Poisson.
-In section~\ref{sec:super}, we prove the main results for the super critical graph.
+The rest of the paper is organized as follows.
+In Section~\ref{sec:cpp}, we define the multi-dimensional compound Poisson process that we use to study the random graph $G_n$, and we also restate our main results in terms of this process.
+In Section~\ref{sec:connect}, we analyze the asymptotic behavior of the process as $n$ tends to infinity.
+Section~\ref{sec:mdpcpp} presents the moderate deviation principles for this compound Poisson process, along with the properties of the matrices involved in the rate functions.
+Finally, in Section~\ref{sec:super}, we prove the main results concerning the super-critical regime of the graph.